 "I can't believe you!"
-Ran scolded, when the doctor's silence confirmed her fears.
+Ran scolded, when the Professor's silence confirmed her fears.
 Agasa shrank back a bit in front of the young woman's fury.

 "That's got to be the most irresponsible thing I've ever heard of!
 It's a lucky thing I came along."

-Unknown to Ran, Haibara was suddenly very worried about where this was headed.
+Unknown to Ran, Haibara was now very worried about where this was headed.

 "That's nice of you, Ran-kun, but..."

-"There is no argument here, Doctor."
-Ran said, her tone making clear it was final.
-Dr. Agasa didn't dare try anymore arguing.
-Ran didn't see Dr. Agasa shrug apologetically at Haibara.
+"There is no argument here, Professor," Ran said, her tone making clear it was final, so Professor Agasa didn't dare try anymore arguing.
+Ran didn't see him shrug apologetically at Haibara.
 Who merely shook her head.

 Sadly, it was unavoidable.
-Haibara gave a sigh of resignation as Dr. Agasa continued his packing and made a quick exit.
-Haibara wondered to herself just how much of Dr. Agasa's sudden rush was done in the hopes of avoiding Ran's wrath and how much was intended to avoid Haibara's.
+Haibara sighed in resignation as Professor Agasa continued his packing and made a quick exit.
+Haibara wondered to herself just how much of his sudden rush was done in the hopes of avoiding Ran's wrath and how much was intended to avoid Haibara's.

-Ran's anger faded as soon as the doctor was gone.
-No matter how angry she was at Dr. Agasa she wasn't about to go and take it out on Ai.
+Ran's anger faded as soon as the Professor was gone.
+No matter how angry she was at Professor Agasa she wasn't about to go and take it out on Ai.
 She hadn't done anything wrong, as far as Ran knew.
 Ran thought about what to do now.
 This sudden babysitting gig had been rather impulsive on Ran's part.
 As a result, she didn't have anything prepared.

-She had Ai come with her back to her home to get some overnight stuff ready.
-Between the whole time between going home and coming back, Ai didn't say anything except a "Yes, Ran-san." when Ran told Ai to get her shoes on to go out.
+She had Ai come with her back to her home to prepare an overnight bag.
+The whole time between going home and coming back, Ai didn't say anything except a "Yes, Ran-san," when Ran told Ai to get her shoes on to go out.

 Ran considered another thing about the little girl she found odd.
-Conan and all of his other friends called her "Ran-neechan."
-Ai, however, seemed to make a point of using "san."
-Ran didn't know if it was simply out of respect or if her dislike for Ran went so far as to avoid calling her a "Big Sister."
+Conan and all of his other friends called her "Ran-neechan," Ai, however, seemed to make a point of using "san."
+Ran didn't know if it was simply out of courtesy or if her dislike for Ran went so far as to avoid calling her a "Big Sister."

 As she watched Ai sit at a table and begin her homework, Ran decided she was going to use this opportunity to get to the bottom of things once and for all.

 Haibara struggled to keep her head.
 She knew Mouri had only good intentions as self-appointed babysitter.
-Though that knowledge did little to keep Haibara calm.
-She worried that she'd end up saying or doing something that would anger Mouri and start an argument.
+That knowledge did little to keep Haibara calm.
+She worried that she would end up saying or doing something that would anger Mouri and start an argument.
 Worse yet, she might say or do something to make Mouri suspicious of her real identity.
-Haibara knew she didn't really act like a child.
+Haibara knew perfectly well that she didn't really act like a child.
 Not when compared to Kudo, or to her school friends.
 Ran had, more than once already, had the thought that Shinichi Kudo and Conan Edogawa were one and the same.
 For now, Haibara and Kudo had her almost fully convinced her theory was wrong.
 However, the mere idea that, not only Kudo, but Haibara too was a shrunk down teen would surely restart her suspicions again.

 "That's amazing, Ai-chan.
 You finished it all so fast!"
 Ran said from behind.
-Haibara jumped a bit, wondering just how long she had been watching.
-She regained her composure quickly enough.
+Haibara jumped, wondering just how long Ran had been watching.
+She regained her composure quickly before she let herself respond.